‘An unreal true-crime story’

 “As a die-hard fan of the true-crime genre, I knew this would be an exciting project for 5’7 Films to take on next,” states Stone.
 “While investigating baseball cards for our documentary Jack of All Trades, we successfully managed to track a lot of people down to get the answers we needed.
 We figured that finding a killer would be a bold new mission for us and a huge challenge.
 We were right.”
 Rodness concurs.
 “We’ve obviously filmed some horror movies over the years and after we had the success on Netflix with Jack of All Trades, the next logical step for us as filmmakers was to investigate… murder.
 This film captures that process in its entirety.”

-Faking a Murderer will have its world broadcast premiere in Canada on the Hollywood Suite channel on October 14, 2020.
+Faking a Murderer had its world broadcast premiere in Canada on the Hollywood Suite channel on October 14, 2020.